he3als/DefendDisable/README.md

 # Defend Disable ✖️

 This script allows you to disable or enable Windows Defender along with its services and drivers.
-You might want to disable Defender for performance reasons and generally just to have a lighter system, as you don't need the services & drivers running without Defender enabled.
+You might want to disable Defender for performance reasons and to generally have a lighter system, as you don't need the services & drivers running without Defender enabled.

 **Only use this if you really know what you are doing, security will be worsened.** ❗